denoland/deno/docs/getting_started/typescript.md

 [in the standard library](https://github.com/denoland/deno/blob/master/std/tsconfig_test.json).

-Because there is no type information when using `--no-check`, `const enum` is not supported because it is are type-directed. `--no-check` also does not support the legacy `import =` and `export =` syntax.
+Because there is no type information when using `--no-check`, `const enum` is not supported because it is type-directed. `--no-check` also does not support the legacy `import =` and `export =` syntax.

 ### Using external type definitions